Rick Mast: Final races

 During the early part of 2000, Mast climbed on board to drive the No. 41 Big Daddy's BBQ Sauce-sponsored Chevrolet Monte Carlo for Larry Hedrick Motorsports.
 But after the Food City 500, Mast departed for A.J.
-Foyt Racing, and had two Top 10 finishes.
+Foyt Racing, and had two top-ten finishes.

-Mast began 2001 with Midwest Transit Racing, but due to sponsorship issues, they only ran part-time, and Mast soon left to drive the No. 27 Sauer-sponsored Pontiac Grand Prix for Eel River Racing, but late in the season, the team closed down, and Mast was out of work once again.
-He made a deal with Donlavey Racing for the final races of the season.
+Mast began 2001 with Midwest Transit Racing, but due to sponsorship issues, they only ran part-time, and Mast soon left to drive the No. 27 Duke's Mayonnaise-sponsored Pontiac Grand Prix for Eel River Racing, but late in the season, the team closed down, and Mast was out of work once again.
+He made a deal with Donlavey Racing for the final races of the season, running an unsponsored #90 Ford after the team's previous sponsor, Hills Brothers Coffee, abruptly left the team to sign with Bill Davis Racing.